camunda/camunda-docs/docs/components/console/manage-organization/organization-settings.md

 ![Open Organizations icon in navigation bar](./img/avatar-menue.png)

-Using the context menu of each organisation, you can navigate into the organisation management as well as leaving the organisation.
+Using the context menu of each organization, you can manage or leave an organization.

 ### Overview